hackoregon/devops-17/HOWTO Guides/HOWTO-Setup-TravisCI-to-push-front-end-code-to-AWS-S3.md

 ## Sync the frontend starter kit with your team's frontend repo
 - Create a new Hack Oregon repo (if one doesn't already exist) to house the project team's front end code e.g. if your team's base repo is named *team-budget*, then the frontend repo should be named *team-budget-frontend*
 - make a copy of the "frontend starter" repo and push into the project's repo:
-  - clone your new repo (e.g. team-budget-frontend)
+  - clone your new repo (e.g. team-budget-frontend):
   ```
   git clone <new-Repo-URL>
   cd <new-Repo>